Guillawme/localres/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3575229.svg)](https://doi.org/10.5281/zenodo.3575229)

-Plot a local resolution histogram from a local resolution map and a mask.
+Plot the histogram of local resolution values of a cryo-EM reconstruction.

 From a cryo-EM reconstruction, one can calculate local resolution and generate a color-coded 3D map showing local resolution across the 3D reconstruction (or